-Mastering "Mood Swing" and "Dangerous Dreams" at
+Mastering "Mood Swing" and "Dangerous Dreams"

 Sony Studios, 54th Street and 10th Avenue, New York City